Skyost/EzLocalization/README.md

 ```

 You can then fill them with `EzLocalization.of(context).get('greeting', {'target': 'John', 'me': 'Bob'})`.

-> Instead of a map you can pass a list and get your arguments by their indexes !
+Also, instead of a map you can pass a list and get your arguments by their indexes.

-An extension on `BuildContext` is also available to get your localized strings :
-`context.getString('greeting', {'target': 'John', 'me': 'Bob'})`.
+### Change the files path

+You can change from the default path of `assets/languages/$languageCode.json` by passing `getPathFunction`
+to `EzLocalizationDelegate`.
+You will then have to provide a valid asset path according to the specified locale.

+Don't forget to update your `assets` entry in your pubspec !

-## Updating the iOS app bundle
+### Updating the iOS app bundle

 See [the official flutter.dev documentation](https://flutter.dev/docs/development/accessibility-and-localization/internationalization#appendix-updating-the-ios-app-bundle)
 about updating the iOS app bundle.